criticalsession/RandSort/README.md

 See, I've been doing leetcode problems for a month in an attempt to `git gud` and my brain is fried.
 Experience has taught me that the best way to unfry your brain is to do something stupid just for fun.
 It doesn't get **any stupider than this.**

+Guess the answer wasn't as complicated as I originally let on.